 When one cannot travel, but one loves to travel and must remain at home socially distancing, what are they to do?
-When Massachusetts went into lockdown in early April, I decided to find some creative ways to see family without being able to be with them.
+When Massachusetts went into lockdown in early April, I decided to find some creative ways to see family without being with them.
 It would require ZOOM, borrowing the format of one of my favorite podcasts, and rewatching one movie a week.

 My brother Jeff told me to listen to Bill Simmons’ The Ringer’s The Rewatchables.
 It is a brilliant podcast idea for someone who grew up in the 80s and 90s watching television shows and movies, some not so appropriate.
 But the podcast, which is incredibly popular and probably does not need an overview, has several individuals talking about “rewatchable” movies and creating categories and awarding winners of some of these groupings.
 Simple but fantastic.

 “Travel is about the gorgeous feeling of teetering in the unknown.”– Anthony Bourdain

 Welcome to The Wicked Traveled Historian!
 My name is Zachary.
 I am wicked traveled and a historian, so it fits.
 Here I will discuss a few different things.
-First, and foremost I will talk about my travels and adventures in history.
+First and foremost, I will talk about my travels and adventures in history.
 The places I have gone to, the monuments and museums I have seen, and the food and beer I have consumed.